-Collation of collected irradiance spectra indicated that birds generally experienced the windows in fairly bright daylight (mean \pm SEM lux = 23824 \pm 5278.2; Figure 2).
+Collation of collected irradiance spectra indicated that birds generally experienced the windows in fairly bright daylight (mean \pm SEM lux = 23,824 \pm 5,278.2; Fig. 2).
 It is important to note that these spectral measurements are rich in shorter wavelength light, which is typical of daylight conditions.
-The lamps we used also emitted a peak of shorter wavelength light with another broad peak at intermediate to longer wavelengths of the visible spectrum (lux = 422; Figure 2).
-From our scans of residential lighting in our area, this spectrum and brightness is typical of the internal surface of many household windows (L. C. Emerson, unpublished data).
+The lamps we used also emitted a peak of shorter wavelength light with another broad peak at intermediate to longer wavelengths of the visible spectrum (lux = 422; Fig. 2).
+From our scans of residential and office lighting in our area, this spectrum and brightness is typical of the internal surface of many windows (mean = 334, SD = 329, minimum = 12, maximum = 1,847; all measurements in lux).